How do we thrive in a

 CEO & Founder, Boma France

 Michel is a futurist and entrepreneur.
 He is the founder of the first European TEDx conference, TEDxParis.
-He co-founded Rue89, the Joshfire agency, the Brightness agency.
-He also runs a local speaker buereau, Échappée Volée, whic has 2,000+ speaker relationships.
-Michel is a contributor to Sciences Po and a columnist for Les Echos and the Huffington Post.
+He co-founded Rue89, the Joshfire agency, and the Brightness agency.
+He also runs a local speaker bureau, Échappée Volée, which has 2,000+ speaker relationships.
+Michel is a contributor to Sciences Po as well as a columnist for Les Échos and the Huffington Post.

 CEO & Founder, Boma Germany

 Stephan is a pioneer of the German new media scene.
 He is the founder of red onion GmbH in Berlin and launched TEDx in Germany and SingularityU Germany.
 He trained over 300 speakers and has more than 2,000 speaker relationships

 Head of Boma InstituteSee Linkedin Profile

 Boma is a global network of local partners offering transformational learning experiences (summits, executive programmes, workshops, etc.) so that, in a world of dramatic and continuous change, we can be more intentional and intelligent about the future.

 Boma is about more than events.
 It is about the network of individuals and organizations that are designing, educating, and driving change.
 We believe that systems change can only happen when everyone is involved in the conversation — from government leaders, corporate bodies, and entrpreneurs to communities, non-profits, and youth—everyone.

 Click the circles to discover who makes up the Boma ecosystem.